DanielGothenburg/Python_action_first/README.md

 Hence when you run it under "Actions" menu, the steop where it runs setup-python@v3 will give below warning.
 And in a later step it will indicate it failed (but actually it is a warning)

+Extract from the instruction page reg this warning triggered by this action:
 Run actions/setup-python@v3
 Warning: The `set-output` command is deprecated and will be disabled soon.
 Please upgrade to using Environment Files.
 For more information see: https://github.blog/changelog/2022-10-11-github-actions-deprecating-save-state-and-set-output-commands/

 In this action definition in the file python-package.yml it contains a condition for checking if requirements.txt exists.
 When I have added the requirements.txt to root of repo and in this file listed at least one package then it will install also this/these packages.
-You find that this step is completed if you under Actions tab:
+You find that this step is completed if you navigate as folows underv the Actions tab:

 Go to the workflow which has run, here choose the job (in this case there are 3 jobs thanks to the matrix command).
 Once you have chosen one job, you can see the steps, go to the step "Install dependencies".